 What we do and how we approach the work

 With Women Kisoboka focuses on gender equity, women’s economic empowerment, and change in their community as a solution to the longstanding poverty in Uganda.
 Through women’s entrepreneurship, we help women grow their business knowledge, community-awareness, resources and networks.
 This allows them to make financially responsible decisions in their businesses and social enterprises which will improve the health and well-being, education, environment, and resiliency of their community.

-To inspire upward economic mobility and self-sufficiency, and sustainability of Uganda’s marginalized women living at the lowest income level who are motivated to spark change in their community.
+To inspire upward economic mobility, self-sufficiency and sustainability of Uganda’s marginalized women living at the lowest income level who are motivated to spark change in their community.

 With women in positions of leadership in business and the community, the urban settlements and rural villages of Uganda will thrive with more possibility and true gender equality.